Another thirty rhythmical exercises!

 The last fifteen exercises are new and use 16th note rhythms.
 This means the right hand’s pendulum movement has to change pace.

-Strumming Pattern 1-5
+Strumming pattern 1-5

+In the video below, the chords played are G and C, but why stop there?
 Try the same exercise but change the chords to D and A instead, does it feel different?

-Strumming Pattern 6-10
+Strumming pattern 6-10

+Again, it’s the same rhythm as before but the chords have changed.
 It’s now G D and C. In your own time, try other chords as well.

-Strumming Pattern 11-15
+Strumming pattern 11-15